 Aggregate and Anonymized Information.
-We may share aggregate or anonymized information about users with third parties for marketing, advertising, research, or similar purposes.
-For example, if we display advertisements on behalf of a third party, we may share aggregate demographic information with that third party about the users to whom we displayed the advertisements.
+We may share aggregated or anonymized information about users with third parties for marketing, advertising, research, or similar purposes.
+For example, if we display advertisements on behalf of a third party, we may share aggregated demographic information with that third party about the users to whom we displayed the advertisements.

 In order to make our platform as user-friendly as possible, we – like many other companies – use “cookies”.

 Cookies.
 A cookie is a small text file that is stored in your web browser that allows CIPO Cloud Software or a third party to recognize you.
 Cookies can either be session cookies or persistent cookies.
 A session cookie expires automatically when you close your browser.
 A persistent cookie will remain until it expires or you delete your cookies.
 Expiration dates are set in the cookies themselves; some may expire after a few minutes while others may expire after multiple years.
 Cookies placed by the website you’re visiting are sometimes called “first party cookies,” while cookies placed by other companies are sometimes called “third party cookies.”